Diagnosing the Reliability of LLM-as-a-Judge via Item Response Theory: Results 1: Intrinsic Consistency

-\paragraph{Model: Scale law emerges in NLP but not in vision.} In NLP benchmarks, larger models consistently achieve higher $\rho$.
+\paragraph{Model: scale impacts on NLP but not on VIEScore.} In NLP benchmarks, larger models consistently achieve higher $\rho$.
 Qwen3-235B outperforms Qwen3-30B on SummEval (0.89--0.92 vs.\ 0.86--0.90) and HelpSteer-2 Helpfulness (0.78 vs.\ 0.72) and Correctness (0.76 vs.\ 0.68).
 Similarly, GPT-4o surpasses GPT-4o-mini on HelpSteer-2 across all criteria (e.g., Helpfulness: 0.84 vs.\ 0.67, Correctness: 0.76 vs.\ 0.60).
 However, this scaling effect does not transfer to vision tasks: in VIEScore, Qwen3-30B and Qwen3-235B achieve comparable $\rho$ (0.90--0.95), and GPT-4o-mini occasionally matches or surpasses GPT-4o.
-This modality-dependent scaling suggests that vision-language evaluation may rely on capabilities which do not scale with model size.
+This modality-dependent scaling implies that vision-language evaluation may rely on capabilities which do not scale with model size.

 \paragraph{Task: TopicalChat Understandability is least reliable.} In NLP, TopicalChat Understandability consistently yields the lowest $\rho$ across all models (0.34--0.53), substantially below the conventional threshold of $\rho > 0.7$.
 Other TopicalChat criteria (Naturalness, Coherence, Engagingness) achieve moderate-to-high reliability (0.70--0.87), while Groundedness remains borderline (0.70--0.73).
 HelpSteer-2 shows criterion-dependent patterns: Helpfulness and Complexity achieve high $\rho$ (0.66--0.89), while Coherence underperforms (0.40--0.68).
 Criteria in SummEval maintains consistently high reliability across all criteria.